Menefeeceratops: Description

 Based on comparisons with related animals including Styracosaurus, Vagaceratops, and Centrosaurus, Menefeeceratops is believed to have been approximately 4–4.5 m long in life.

+Classification

 Paleoenvironment

 The disarticulated holotype of Menefeeceratops was collected in a greenish-gray mudstone alongside an isolated trionychid turtle costal and fragments of fossilized woods.
 The Menefee Formation represents a widespread alluvial floodplain and consists of mudstone, siltstone, sandstone, and coal.
 The sandstones that comprise the Menefee Formation that are fixed within carbonaceous shales of coastal swamp or lagoon origin and are thought to have been created by flood tidal deltas that north and east across New Mexico and towards the retreating Western Interior Seaway.

-Menefeeceratops was contemporaneous with an indeterminate ankylosaur, the indeterminate nodosaurid Invictarx, an indeterminate hadrosaurid, the brachylophosaurin hadrosaurid Ornatops, the tyrannosaurid Dynamoterror, an indeterminate tyrannosaurid, and a dromaeosaurid similar to Saurornitholestes.
+Menefeeceratops was contemporaneous with an indeterminate ankylosaur, the nodosaurid Invictarx, an indeterminate hadrosaurid, the brachylophosaurin hadrosaurid Ornatops, the tyrannosaurid Dynamoterror, an indeterminate tyrannosaurid, and a dromaeosaurid similar to Saurornitholestes.
 Non-dinosaur taxa contemporaneous with Menefeeceratops include an indeterminate crocodylian, the alligatoroids Brachychampsa and Deinosuchus, an indeterminate baenid turtle, an indeterminate turtle, and an indeterminate trionychid turtle.